ibexa/documentation-user/docs/commerce/order_management/work_with_orders.md

 - **Subtotal (net)** - a sum of all product prices without taxes
 - **Shipping cost** - a net cost of the selected shipping method
-- **Taxes** - a total value of all taxes related to purchased products and the selected shipping method
+- **Taxes** - a total value of all taxes, including those that apply to the selected shipping method and the products
-- **Total value (gross)** - the subtotal with all discounts, taxes, and service charges applied
+- **Total value (gross)** - a total value of the order, including all discounts, taxes, and service charges

 ## Changing order status

-If your [user role](work_with_permissions.md) includes the `Order/Update` permission, you can change the status of an existing order: confirm it if the order has "Pending" status, or complete it when it is in "Processing" status.
+If your [user Role](work_with_permissions.md) includes the `Order/Update` permission, you can change the status of an existing order: confirm it if the order has "Pending" status, or complete it when it is in "Processing" status.
 With the `Order/Cancel` permission, you can cancel an existing order.